rrousselGit/provider/README.md

 #### Can I obtain two different providers using the same type?

 No. While you can have multiple providers sharing the same type, a widget will be able to obtain only one of them: the closest ancestor.

-Instead, you must explicitly give both providers a different type.
+Instead, it would help if you explicitly gave both providers a different type.

 Instead of: